Lindsey Doe: Sexplanations

 Driven by her children's lack of sex education, in April 2013, Doe partnered with Hank Green to found the YouTube channel Sexplanations, a series about human sexuality that began that July.
 By October 2013, the videos had already attracted controversy and attacks on its host; viewers have objected to Doe's use of the phrases "biosex male" and "biosex female" to refer to sex assignment, as well as her inclusion of "allies" in the initialism LGBTIQQAA2.
 The ratio of filmed content to the final videos is about 30:1, with Doe and her videographer agonizing over all the details.
-Guests on Sexplanations have included Eden Atwood and Hank Green.
+Guests on Sexplanations have included Green and Eden Atwood.
 The show's tagline is "stay curious".
 In 2015, The Daily Dot raved about Sexplanations, calling it "not only an accomplishment in the world of sex education but the world of YouTube."
 In June 2017, Doe expanded the Sexplanations brand to a similarly-themed podcast.
+The February 27, 2019 YouTube episode of Sexplanations was the last to credit Green as an executive producer.

 In November 2021, Doe announced the December retirement of Sexplanations, citing two primary reasons: first, an observation that she was finding her content repetitive, and second, that her mental health had declined from nearly a decade of persistent sexual harassment and vitriolic emails and calls to her personal cell phone.
+In February 2023, Doe resumed uploading videos to the channel.

+In September 2024, the far-right social media brand Libs of TikTok shared a clip of an April 2021 Sexplanations video in which Doe defined pedophilia as a sexual orientation and paraphilia, discussed a support group for pedophiles who chose not to act on their sexual attraction to children (Virtuous Pedophiles), and stated that she believed all pedophiles should be treated without judgment.
+Doe posted a response video in November 2024, in which she said the comments section of the 2021 video was inundated with threats and harassment (approximately 21,000 hostile comments in total) following the Libs of TikTok post and that the video, itself, was eventually removed by YouTube for allegedly violating the platform's terms of service.
+Doe also said that the clip (as well as Libs of TikTok's brief summation of it) accurately reflected her beliefs.
+Doe elaborated, "Shame inhibits people from seeking help and increases the risk of abuse."
+In a February 2025 video, Doe said that the 2021 piece (along with others that had been involuntarily removed by YouTube) was available via Patreon and Nebula.
+In a December 2025 video, Doe said she had been approached outside a national park while on a Sexplanations RV tour the previous summer by someone who told her, "I heard you support pedophiles."
+She said she explained her position to that person and believed the right-wing smear tactic of falsely attempting to associate someone with pedophilia or sexual grooming was being used against her.